SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: SafeFlowMatcher

 \section{SafeFlowMatcher}

-Here, we present \emph{SafeFlowMatcher}, a safe and fast planning framework that couples flow matching with certified safety.
-First, in Section~\ref{subsec:two_phase}, we introduce a two-phase \emph{Prediction-Correction} (PC) integrator which decouples generation and certification.
+Here, we present \emph{SafeFlowMatcher}, a safe and fast planning framework that couples flow matching with certified safety in settings where neither the dynamics nor cost map are known.
+First, in Section~\ref{subsec:two_phase}, we introduce a two-phase \emph{prediction--correction} (PC) integrator which decouples generation and certification.
 Next, in Section~\ref{subsec:barrier_certification}, we formalize safety for SafeFlowMatcher by employing control barrier functions (CBFs) and derive conditions that guarantee forward invariance and finite-time convergence to the safe set.
-The pseudocode of SafeFlowMatcher is in Algorithm~\ref{alg:safe_flow_matcher}.
+The pseudocode of SafeFlowMatcher is in Algorithm~\ref{alg:safe_flow_matcher}, and full generation processes for two Maze environments are visualized in Appendix~\ref{appendix:vis_gen}.

-We introduce a crucial problem in non-autoregressive planner, particularly for generative-based planner.
+We introduce a crucial problem in non-autoregressive planners, particularly for a generative-based planner.
 As shown in Figure~\ref{fig:local_trap}, non-autoregressive planners may fail to generate a complete path after planning when using CBFs.
 Although the resulting path remains safe (does not exceed safety constraints), it may be unable to reach the goal because certain waypoints become \textit{locally trapped} near the barrier boundaries and cannot escape within the finite sampling or integration time.
 We will show that SafeFlowMatcher can effectively resolve this issue using a PC integrator. \begin{definition}[Local Trap] A local trap problem occurs during the planning process if there exists $k{\,\in\,}\mathcal{H}$ such that $\| \tauvect_1^k-\tauvect_1^{k-1} \|{\,>\,}\zeta$, where $\zeta{\,>\,}0$ is a user-defined threshold depending on the planning environment. \footnote{The definition is slightly different from that of SafeDiffuser~\citep{safediffuser} to capture a broader class of failure cases.
 See Appendix~\ref{appendix:local_trap_difference} for the details.} \end{definition}